danielkellyio/nuxt-netlify-edge-example/README.md

 ## Some Practical Use Cases for Netlify Edge Context in Nuxt

-Now that you know the "how", let's look at some practical use cases for Netlify Edge Context in Nuxt.
+Now that you know the "how", let's look at some practical use cases for Netlify Context in Nuxt.

 - Localization and regional content
   - **Personalize by country/city**: Use `context.geo.country.code` to select copy, currency, or shipping options.